kkkaslikar/making-evenly-spaced-probes/oligominer-new-pipeline-explanation.md

 # The implementation of the pipeline

-Implemented with a mixture of Oligominer and R scripts
+Review of how the pipeline was implemented with a mixture of Oligominer and R scripts:

 1. `blockParse.py` to create oligos
-3. Align probes with `bowtie2`
+2. Align probes with `bowtie2`
-4. `outputClean.py` to remove multimappers
+3. `outputClean.py` to remove multimappers
-5. `checking-chromosome-number.R` to:
+4. `checking-chromosome-number.R` to:
     * Change chromosome nomenclature from Ensembl to UCSC
     * Modify genomic co-ordinates
-    * Filter for consisten T_m (for further use in `structureCheck.py`)
+    * Filter for consisten T~m~ (for further use in `structureCheck.py`)
-6. `structureCheck.py` to check for secondary structure
+5. `structureCheck.py` to check for secondary structure
-7. `spacing-probes.R` to space the probes and visualise spacing
+6. `spacing-probes.R` to space the probes and visualise spacing

 # The results